 Question 2: Why did you choose to complete your medical education outside the US?

-This question is more often asked to US citizens who complete their medical education outside the country and then return home to work.
-The interviewer wants to know what interested you in the college or university you studied at and what experience/skills you gathered.
+This question is designed to assess whether you made a thoughtful, well-reasoned decision to pursue medical education abroad and can articulate how that choice shaped your preparation for practicing in the US in addition to what interested you in the college or university you studied at and what experience/skills you gathered.

 How to answer: If you have an academic reason for studying abroad, to answer this question, you need to be familiar with the medical education system in the US and the country you chose to complete your education in.
 You will need to point out what led you away from the US for your medical education, be it availability in the field, a particular program that you wanted to pursue, or any personal reasons.
 You can present the answer in a way that shows the interviewer the benefits of your international education and the skills you learned that you will now be using during your residency and beyond.
 In the case of personal reasons, be honest and explain your situation to the interviewer.